Sta. Rita Hills AVA

 Sta.
-Rita Hills is an American Viticultural Area located in Santa Barbara County, California within the vast Santa Ynez Valley.
-The approximately 48 sqmi area was established on May 31, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Department of the Treasury after reviewing the petition submitted by J. Richard Sanford (Sanford Winery) and drafted by Wesley D. Hagen (Vineyard Manager of Clos Pepe Vineyards), on behalf of viticulturists and vintners working in Santa Barbara County.
-The petition was signed by 22 people, 14 of whom are local wine grape growers, to establish a viticultural area encompassed by, but separate from, the Santa Ynez Valley AVA to be named "Santa Rita Hills."
+Rita Hills is an American Viticultural Area (AVA) located in Santa Barbara County, California within the vast Santa Ynez Valley landform.
+The area was established as the nation's 144th, the state's 86th and the county's third appellation on May 31, 2001, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by J. Richard Sanford (Sanford Winery) and drafted by Wesley D. Hagen (Vineyard Manager of Clos Pepe Vineyards), signed by 22 people, 14 of whom are local wine grape growers, proposing a viticultural area encompassed by, but separate from, the Santa Ynez Valley appellation to be named "Santa Rita Hills."

-From its creation in 2001 through 2005, the appellation was officially named Santa Rita Hills AVA.
-The formal name change was the result of a protest by and subsequent negotiations with Vina Santa Rita, a very large Chilean wine producer that was concerned about the AVA name diluting its international brand value.
+According to the petition, there was currently two wineries and seventeen vineyards cultivating 500 acre within Santa Rita Hills with two additional vineyards being developed.
+From its designation in 2001 through 2005, the approximately 48 sqmi was officially named Santa Rita Hills.
+The 2006 formal name abbreviation was the result of a protest by and subsequent negotiations with Vina Santa Rita, a very large Chilean wine producer that was concerned about the AVA name diluting its international brand value.
 The name change took effect on January 5, 2006, with a yearlong period for producers in the AVA to change their wine labels.

-In 2016, the Alcohol and Tobacco Tax and Trade Bureau (TTB) expanded the approximately 33380 acre “Sta.
-Rita Hills” viticultural area by approximately 2296 acre.
+In 2016, the Alcohol and Tobacco Tax and Trade Bureau (TTB) expanded the then 33380 acre Sta.
+Rita Hills viticultural area by approximately 2296 acre.
+The USDA plant hardiness zone range is 9b to 10b.